yatongshi/Portfolio/IBM HR Analytics Employee Attrition and Performance.md

-# IBM HR Analytics Employee Attrition and Performance.md
+# IBM HR Analytics Employee Attrition and Prediction.md
-### Here is a link to the full project code and repository: <a href="https://github.com/yatongshi/IBM-HR-Analytics-Employee-Attrition-and-Performance/tree/main"> IBM HR Analytics Employee Attrition and Performance </a>
+### Here is a link to the full project code and repository: <a href="https://github.com/yatongshi/IBM-HR-Analytics-Employee-Attrition-and-Performance/tree/main"> IBM HR Analytics Employee Attrition and Prediction </a>

 _Main Directive: What Factors Influence Employee Attrition Rate at IBM?_
 * xxx